NunatuKavut: Post-1763: Creation of Labrador and European contact

 Labrador's boundary according to the Canadian government before 1927.

 In 1763, Labrador was ceded to the Colony of Newfoundland.
 It included coastal area between the St. John's River and Cape Chidley and was meant as extra fishing grounds for Newfoundland fishermen.
 Labrador has been created using territory from the French colony of New France and the British colony of Rupert's Land.
 The inland boundary of Labrador was undefined until 1927, so Canada claimed the interior of Labrador as part of Quebec and the Northwest Territories while Newfoundland claimed that Labrador extended far inland.
 Labrador was ceded back to New France (now Lower Canada) and Rupert's Land in 1791 but then in 1809 it rejoined Newfoundland.
 In 1825 Blanc-Sablon and territory to the west was ceded to Lower Canada however this region (Le Golfe-du-Saint-Laurent Regional County Municipality) remains culturally close to NunatuKavut.

 In 1764, Jens Haven arrived at Quirpon, Newfoundland and to Chateau Bay.
 He was a missionary from the Moravian Church.
 Haven learned the Inuit language and explained to them that the Colony of Newfoundland wished to enter a peaceful relationship with them.
 Haven had previously worked in Greenland which is where he learned the Greenlandic language (which is a similar language to the Inuttitut language spoken by Labradorian Inuit).
 The Moravian Church set up missionary posts in northern Labrador since the British hoped to colonize the south.
 They restricted access by Europeans to territory between Cape Chidley and Cape Harrison which created a cultural divide between the Inuit of the north and the Inuit of the south.

 On 21 August 1765, Labradorian Inuit reportedly signed a "Peace and Friendship Treaty" with Newfoundland Governor Hugh Palliser, on behalf of the British, in Chateau Bay.
 Scholars currently disagree about whether the treaty was signed by Inuit permanently resident in the south or northern Inuit who travelled to the south on a temporary basis.
 (Note: Stephen Hay supports the NCC assessment that the signees in Chateau Bay were Southern Inuit.
-At the time, Palliser had described "4&5 hundred men, women and children ... in 24 skin tents" at Chateau Bay at the time, reportedly from a place called Arbatok, initially thought to lie near Hamilton Inlet.
+Palliser had described "4&5 hundred men, women and children ... in 24 skin tents" at Chateau Bay at the time, reportedly from a place called Arbatok, initially thought to lie near Hamilton Inlet.
 Rollman identified inconsistencies in where Arbatok was located, writing, "Although Arbatok may represent an authentic locale near Hamilton Inlet, it is very possible that an error was made, or that there were several localities with the same name".
 He suggests Hopedale, Newfoundland and Labrador as a possible alternative location.
 Stoop similarly suggests Arbatok was based near Hopedale, rather than Hamilton Inlet.)
 This treaty later formed the basis of the NCC's first unsuccessful application for the NunatuKavut claimlands.
 In its claim, the NCC stated the treaty was signed by southern Inuit, based on the meetings which took place in Chateau Bay between Palliser and Inuit families at the time.